divarvel/blog/posts/2013-04-03-web2day-powered-by-hakyll-part-1.md

 #### Switching languages

-Assuming that the title of the pages are the same in French and English (big assumption, I know), I just have to remove the leading `/en` (if the page is in English) or add `/fr` (if the page is in French).
+Assuming that the title of the pages are the same in French and English (big assumption, I know), I just have either to remove the leading `/en` (if the page is in English) or to add it (if the page is in French).

 ### Abstracting over common structure

-Contributors and blog posts share the same structure: a page for every item and an index page which lists everything.
+Contributors and blog posts share the same structure: a page for every item and an index page which lists all items.

 For instance, for the contributors